hfp/libxs/README.md

 ### Backend<a name="jit-backend"></a>

-More information about the JIT-backend and the code generator can be found in a separate [document](documentation/libxs_be.md), which also includes information about LIBXS's stand-alone <a name="generator-driver"></a>[generator-driver](documentation/libxs_be.md#generator-driver) programs.
+More information about the JIT-backend and the code generator can be found in a separate [document](documentation/libxs_be.md).
+The [encoder sample collection](https://github.com/hfp/libxs/tree/master/samples/encoder) can help to get started writing a kernel using LIBXS.
+Please note, LIBXS's stand-alone <a name="generator-driver"></a>[generator-driver](documentation/libxs_be.md#generator-driver) is considered legacy.

 # Overview